ppy/osu/osu.Game.Rulesets.Mania/Difficulty/Skills/README.md

 However, it didn't matter that $S$ is different, because [`Process`](../../../osu.Game/Rulesets/Difficulty/Skills/StrainSkill.cs) that governs Strain value handling for all modes actually aggregated strain by `SectionLength` ms windows before calculating star rating.

 Therefore only $\max(S)$ mattered, which is already made deterministic by the above algorithm.

-### Decay

-Decay is applied BEFORE adding any note
-- b